Kartoplia1/SelfAssessment/Skills/Paradigms.md

   - Metaprogramming
   - Actor model
 - OOP basics
-  - constructor 🖐️ used
+  - constructor: 🖐️ used
-  - new 🖐️ used
+  - new: 🖐️ used
-  - Static method 🖐️ used
+  - Static method: 🖐️ used
-  - Method 🖐️ used
+  - Method: 🖐️ used
   - Async method
-  - Getters, Setters 🖐️ used
+  - Getters, Setters: 🖐️ used
-  - Public fields 🖐️ used
+  - Public fields: 🖐️ used
-  - Private fields 🖐️ used
+  - Private fields: 🖐️ used
-  - Field declarations 🖐️ used
+  - Field declarations: 🖐️ used
-  - Inheritance 🖐️ used
+  - Inheritance: 🖐️ used
-  - Parent class 🖐️ used
+  - Parent class: 🖐️ used
-  - Polymorphism 🖐️ used
+  - Polymorphism: 🖐️ used
   - Abstract class
-  - Interface 🖐️ used
+  - Interface: 🖐️ used
-  - Encapsulation 🖐️ used
+  - Encapsulation: 🖐️ used
   - Hidden class
   - Object form
-  - instance 🖐️ used
+  - instance: 🖐️ used
   - Introspection
   - Reflection
 - Patterns